YosysHQ/yosys/docs/source/using_yosys/pyosys.rst

 Now, scripting is actually quite similar to ``.ys`` and ``.tcl`` script in that you can provide mostly text commands.
-Albeit, you can construct your scripts to use Python's amenities including flow controls, loops, and functions:
+Albeit, you can construct your scripts to use Python's amenities like conditional execution, loops, and functions:

 .. code-block:: python